 Diamond Challenge Judging Window

-Online Diamond Challenge judges will review participant submissions and determine who moves on to virtual and live pitching.
+Online Diamond Challenge judges will review participant submissions and determine who moves on in the competition.

 April 11 – 13